-The aim of this paper is thus to investigate whether FRG-inspired methods can be developed to describe NS turbulence as well.
+The aim of this paper is thus to investigate whether FRG-inspired methods can be developed to describe Navier-Stokes turbulence as well.
 Here, our scope is relatively modest and it should be seen as a first exploration of the FRG method into the domain of non-linear physics.
-We focus on the decaying Burgers and NS equations; however, the stirred case can also be studied within the same framework.
-We derive the one-loop FRG equations, first for Burgers in N-dimension (since most explicit calculations in [64, 65] were for N = 1), and then for NS.
+We focus on the decaying Burgers and Navier-Stokes equations; however, the stirred case can also be studied within the same framework.
+We derive the 1-loop FRG equations, first for Burgers in N-dimension (since most explicit calculations in [61, 62] were for N = 1), and then for Navier-Stokes.
 We discuss some features of the fixed-point solutions which correspond to a decaying turbulent state, leaving a detailed analysis for the future.
-Within the oneloop approximation the FRG yields a two-point velocity correlation function which grows linearly with distance within the inertial range, that is also applicable to the N = 3 case.
-This can be attributed to failure of the one-loop FRG to capture properly the singularities resulting from the higher order cumulants in the cumulant expansion.
-However, it is possible that at second (two-loop) or higher order, new non-trivial fixed points emerge.
-On the contrary, in N = 2 we find a NS fixed point, which is consistent with Batchelor's scaling for the inverse energy and direct enstrophy cascades expected for the 2D decaying turbulence [6].
+In N = 2 we perform a detailed analysis of the NS fixed point.
 At this stage, the method for NS is not a controlled perturbative expansion scheme, since there is no equivalent of the Cole-Hopf mapping.
-The method, however, does capture some of the physics of the singularities.
+The method however does capture some of the physics of the singularities.
 We analyze the nature of the singularities at small distance.
 While our analysis is restricted to one loop, we discuss at the end possible extensions to higher loops.

-Let us stress that in the so-called inertial range of length and time scales, it is widely expected that the statistics of 3D decaying turbulence is rather similar to the forced one.
-Indeed, due to strong separation of the large and small time scales, the eddies in the inertial range have enough time to reach an equilibrium for the energy flux before the larger eddies will significantly decay.
+Let us stress that in the so-called inertial range of length and time scales, it is widely expected that the statistics of decaying turbulence is rather similar to the forced one.
+Indeed, due to strong separation of the large and small time scales, the eddies in the inertial range have enough time to reach an equilibrium for the energy-flux, before the larger eddies will significantly decay.
 The scaling behavior of decaying turbulence in the inertial range is thus indistinguishable from the forced case, while differences will occur at the scales of the large eddies.
-This is the universality assumption entering most theories of turbulence (see, e.g., [70] for a detailed discussion).
-The question of similarity between decaying and forced 2D turbulence is more subtle.
-For 2D forced turbulence with injection of the energy at a fixed length scale there is an inverse energy cascade towards larger scales which leads to the energy spectrum $k^{-5/3}$, which is non-existent in the decaying case.
-Moreover, the spontaneous appearance of large-scale coherent structures can differently affect the enstrophy cascade in decaying and forced 2D turbulence [71].
+This is the universality assumption entering most theories of turbulence, see e.g. Ref.
+[67] for a detailed discussion.

-The paper is organized as follows: in section 2, we introduce the model and notation.
-In section 3, we review known results, both for Burgers and NS turbulence.
+The paper is organized as follows: In section 2, we introduce the model and notations.
+In section 3, we review known results, both for Burgers and Navier Stokes.
 The FRG equations are derived in section 4.
-We start with the general scheme, before giving results for Burgers and NS turbulence; finally we discuss conserved quantities.
-In section 5, we discuss the short-distance singularity of the FRG equations: are there solutions with other power laws than a cusp?
-In section 6 we focus on the analysis of the FRG equations for NS turbulence in two dimensions.
-In section 7 we discuss the limit of large N and in section 8 we give the FRG equations for surface quasi-geostrophic turbulence.
+We start by the general scheme, before giving results for Burgers and Navier Stokes; finally we discuss conserved quantities.
+In section 5, we discuss the short-distance singularity of the FRG equations: Are there solutions with other power laws than a cusp?
+In section 6 we focus on the analysis of the FRG equations for Navier-Stokes turbulence in two dimensions.
+In section 7 we discuss the limit of large N and in section 8 we give the FRG equations for surface quasi geostrophic turbulence.

 Finally note that this work was started a while ago.
-For an early exposition see [72].
+For an early exposition see [68].